-Public places across New Zealand are shutting their doors to Kiwis as Covid-19 numbers climb
+Coronavirus: Public places across New Zealand closing as Covid-19 cases climb

 • Coronavirus: New Covid-19 cases in Dunedin and Queenstown

-There are now 39 positive cases of Covid-19 in New Zealand; 11 new cases were confirmed by Director-General of Health Ashley Bloomfield yesterday afternoon.

-Of the new cases, five were in Auckland, two in Waikato, one was in Hawke's Bay, two in Wellington and one in Canterbury.
+Of the new cases anniunced on Friday, five were in Auckland, two in Waikato, one was in Hawke's Bay, two in Wellington and one in Canterbury.

 The Covid-19 pandemic continues to impact businesses in New Zealand too – the Government yesterday announced details of a $900 million loan to embattled Air New Zealand.